DaveParillo/cisc192-reader/src/chapter9/time.rst

-Time
+time
 ----

-As a second example of a user-defined structure, we will define a type called ``Time``, which is used to record the time of day.
+As a second example of a user-defined structure, we will define a type called ``time``, which is used to record the time of day.
 The various pieces of information that form a time are the hour, minute and second, so these will be the instance variables of the structure.